-15 Ways to Motivate Yourself to Work Out When You're Just Not Feeling It
+How to Motivate Yourself to Work Out Even When Life Gets Hectic

-Sometimes, finding the motivation to work out can be just as hard — if not harder — than doing the workout itself.
-That's why learning how to stay motivated is an essential part of any fitness routine, whether you've been working out for years or you're beginning a new health journey.
-Fortunately, there are lots of healthy ways to encourage yourself to get moving and motivate yourself to work out.
+Sometimes, finding the motivation to work out can be just as hard — if not harder — as doing the workout itself.
+That's why learning how to stay motivated is an essential part of any fitness routine, whether you've been working out for years or you're just beginning a new health journey.
+Fortunately, there are lots of ways to encourage yourself to get moving and motivate yourself to work out.

-Ahead, you'll find 15 tips for finding the motivation you may be sorely lacking right now.
-Some have worked for me personally, others are backed by research, and a number are directly from an expert: Kelly Froelich, an NASM- and ACE-certified trainer and cofounder of the digital fitness platform Balanced, who was kind enough to share how she keeps herself (and her clients!) motivated.
-Keep reading to find your own bit of inspiration.
+Ahead, you'll find 15 tips for finding the workout motivation you may be sorely lacking right now.
+Some have worked for me personally, others are backed by research, and a number are directly from an expert: Kelly Froelich, an NASM- and ACE-certified trainer and cofounder of the digital fitness platform Balanced, who was kind enough to share how she keeps herself (and her clients) motivated.

 Just Get Dressed